-Figure 7: equivalent conductivity as a function of the electrical field frequency in the horizontal direction (dashed line) and the vertical direction (plain line).
-Data obtained with the sample in direct contact with the electrode.
-Inorganic sample has both the lowest and highest conductivity (blue double arrow).
-Mature sample is shifted towards higher values compared to immature sample (black arrows).
+Figure 7: equivalent conductivity as a function of the electrical field Frequency in the horizontal direction (dashed line) and the vertical direction (plain line).

-trend of the confined values.
-On the other hand the unconfined anisotropy of the mature sample is much lower than the confined one, at equivalent porosity.
-Therefore the more mature organic sample may be more affected by the stress release than the immature and inorganic samples.
+M0 samples is within the trend of the confined values.
+On the other hand the unconfined anisotropy of M1 is much lower than the confined one, at equivalent porosity.
+Therefore the more mature organic sample may be more affected by the stress release than the immature and lean samples.
 Nevertheless the small number of unconfined data points doesn't allow us to draw any definitive conclusion on this aspect.

-The dielectric permittivity data do not allow for discriminating among the three sample types.
-For all three, the horizontal permittivity becomes higher than the vertical permittivity in the higher frequencies: at 10^{6.5} Hz for the real permittivity and 107 Hz for the imaginary permittivity.
-(Figure 6).
+The dielectric permittivity data do not allow for discriminating among the three sample types: they all exhibit a similar dielectric response, both in terms of real and imaginary parts (Figure 6).
 However, the equivalent conductivity displays an interesting pattern (Figure 7).
-The immature sample is less conductive than the mature one, both in the horizontal and vertical directions.
-It may be that the more carbon rich mature OM is overall a better electrical conductor than fresh immature organic matter.
-However the maturation time and temperature necessary to make OM more conductive are greater than what was achieved in these tests.
-An alternative explanation would be the presence of air trapped in the immature organic particles, reducing its ability to conduct current.
-Otherwise the horizontal inorganic sample has a lower conductivity than any of the other samples whereas the vertical inorganic sample has the greatest conductivity of all.
-This feature is also visible in Figure 8c, with a conduction anisotropy much higher for the inorganic sample.
-Alike what we saw with the Pwave anisotropy of the immature sample, organic matter appears to reduce the anisotropy of electrical conductivity, Even though the inorganic minerals are present in the same proportions in all the samples, the inorganic sample has a more important clay total volume fraction than its organic counterparts.
-That may explain the difference in anisotropy, with more reoriented clay platelets in the inorganic sample.
+Sample M0 is less conductive than M1, both in the horizontal and vertical directions.
+In other words, as expected, the more carbon rich mature OM is overall a better electrical conductor.
+Otherwise the horizontal lean sample has a lower conductivity than any of the other samples whereas the vertical lean sample has the greatest conductivity of all.
+This feature is also visible in Figure 8c, with a conduction anisotropy much higher for the lean sample.
+Alike what we saw with the P-wave anisotropy of the M0 sample, organic matter appears to reduce the anisotropy of electrical conductivity.